kensanata/ggg/README.md

       smtpmail-smtp-service 587
       ;; Tell message mode to use SMTP. message-send-mail-function 'smtpmail-send-it
-      ;; This is where we store the password. nntp-authinfo-file "~/.authinfo.gpg"
       ;; Gmail system labels have the prefix [Gmail], which matches ;; the default value of gnus-ignored-newsgroups.
 That's why we ;; redefine it.